-We are busy booking group tours and field trips for the remainder of our 2015 season and for the 2016 season.
+We are busy booking group tours and field trips during the months of September through November 6, 2016.
 Please contact Cathy Kolessar, Director of Operations at 630-920-9720 x27.

 summer morning in 1852, Fred Graue entered his mill and turned